 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 Service Type:

-Application for 1915(c) HCBS Waiver: WY.1061.R02.01 - Jul 01, 2024 (as of Jul 01, 2024)

 Statutory Service

-Service:
+Service: 1

 Homemaker

 Alternate Service Title (if any):

-HCBS Taxonomy:

-Category 1: Sub-Category 1:
+00050 homomolyar

-08 Home-Based Services 08050 homemaker
+08050 homemaker

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+Sub-Category 4:

-Homemaker services consist of chore-type activities such as are available when the individual who is regularly responsit unable to manage the home and care for him or herself or ot Examples of covered tasks include but are not limited to reg tasks such as cleaning appliances and washing windows.
-A participant.
-Homemaker is not a direct care service. ble for these activities is temporarily unavailable or hers in the home.
-Sular home maintenance and more involved cleaning Il tasks must be completed for the benefit of the
+Homemaker services consist of chore-type activities such as meal preparation and routine household care.
+Services are available when the individual who is regularly responsible for these activities is temporarily unavailable or unable to manage the home and care for him or herself or others in the home.

+Examples of covered tasks include but are not limited to regular home maintenance and more involved cleaning tasks such as cleaning appliances and washing windows.
+All tasks must be completed for the benefit of the participant.

+Homemaker is not a direct care service.

-Specify applicable (if any) limits on the amount, frequend cy, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

 A maximum of three (3) hours per week per household (624 units per year) is allowed.
 Relative providers (defined as biological, adoptive, and step parents) cannot provide this service.

 This service is not available to participants who receive Special Family Habilitation Home, Host Home Services or CLS level 3-6.

 A provider must not bill for two participants during the same time frame.

-Service Delivery Method (check each that applies):

-Participant-directed as specified in Appendix E

-Provider managed

-Specify whether the service may be provided by (check ed ach that applies):
+Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person Relative Legal Guardian Provider Specifications: